spiral/docs/queue/configuration.md

 > You can always start and stop pipeline consuming via CLI command.

 ## Local Pipeline
-One of the pipelines extremely useful in application development is pipelines associated with `ephemeral` broker.
+One of the pipelines extremely useful in application development is pipelines associated with an `ephemeral` broker.
-This pipelines does not require an external broker and can run directly in application server memory.
+These pipelines do not require an external broker and can run directly in application server memory.
 Use this pipeline to run non-critical background tasks.

-> Note, `ephemeral` broker is **not reliable**, any server failure will erase application server memory and your jobs
+> Note, `ephemeral` broker is **not reliable**, any server failure will erase application server memory, and your jobs
 > will be lost.
 Use it in development or for non-critical tasks.

 You can have multiple ephemeral pipelines in your application.